MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-for-us-govt.md

 ## Connectivity between Government and Public Azure Cloud services

 Azure is distributed among multiple clouds.
-Be default, tenants are allowed to open firewall rules to a  cloud-specific instance, but cross-cloud networking is different and requires opening specific firewall rules to communicate between services.
-If you are a PowerApps customer and you have existing SQL instances in the public cloud which you need to access, you must open specific firewall rules in SQL to the Azure Government Cloud IP space, for the following datacenters:
+By default, tenants are allowed to open firewall rules to a cloud-specific instance, but cross-cloud networking is different and requires opening specific firewall rules to communicate between services.
+If you are a PowerApps customer and you have existing SQL instances in the public cloud that you need to access, you must open specific firewall rules in SQL to the Azure Government Cloud IP space, for the following datacenters:

 * USGov Iowa
 * USGov Virginia